Jurisprudence: Legal issues

+International law

+History

 Francisco de Vitoria was perhaps the first to develop a theory of ius gentium (law of nations), and thus is an important figure in the transition to modernity.
-He extrapolated his ideas of legitimate sovereign power to international affairs, concluding that such affairs ought to be determined by forms respecting of the rights of all and that the common good of the world should take precedence before the good of any single state.
+He extrapolated his ideas of legitimate sovereign power to international affairs, concluding that such affairs ought to be determined by forms that respect the rights of all and that the common good of the world should take precedence over the good of any single state.
 This meant that relations between states ought to pass from being justified by force to being justified by law and justice.
-Some scholars have upset the standard account of the origins of International law, which emphasises the seminal text De iure belli ac pacis by Hugo Grotius, and argued for Vitoria and, later, Suárez's importance as forerunners and, potentially, founders of the field.
+Some scholars have challenged the standard account of the origins of International law, which emphasises the seminal text De iure belli ac pacis by Hugo Grotius, and have argued for the importance of Vitoria and, later, Suárez as forerunners and, potentially, founders of the field.
 Others, such as Koskenniemi, have argued that none of these humanist and scholastic thinkers can be understood to have founded international law in the modern sense, instead placing its origins in the post-1870 period.

 Francisco Suárez, regarded as among the greatest scholastics after Aquinas, subdivided the concept of ius gentium.
 Working with already well-formed categories, he carefully distinguished ius inter gentes from ius intra gentes.
 Ius inter gentes (which corresponds to modern international law) was something common to the majority of countries, although, being positive law, not natural law, it was not necessarily universal.
 On the other hand, ius intra gentes, or civil law, is specific to each nation.

-Lon Fuller

-Writing after World War II, Lon L. Fuller defended a secular and procedural form of natural law.
-He emphasised that the (natural) law must meet certain formal requirements (such as being impartial and publicly knowable).
-To the extent that an institutional system of social control falls short of these requirements, Fuller argued, we are less inclined to recognise it as a system of law, or to give it our respect.
-Thus, the law must have a morality that goes beyond the societal rules under which laws are made.

-John Finnis

-Sophisticated positivist and natural law theories sometimes resemble each other and may have certain points in common.
-Identifying a particular theorist as a positivist or a natural law theorist sometimes involves matters of emphasis and degree, and the particular influences on the theorist's work.
-The natural law theorists of the distant past, such as Aquinas and John Locke made no distinction between analytic and normative jurisprudence, while modern natural law theorists, such as John Finnis, who claim to be positivists, still argue that law is moral by nature.
-In his book Natural Law and Natural Rights (1980, 2011), John Finnis provides a restatement of natural law doctrine.